DaanMol/blauw.smartgrid/README.md

 The first algorithm that we've programmed connects all houses to batteries without exceeding the capacity of the batteries.
 This because as soon as the maximum capacity of a battery is achieved, houses are connected to the next battery in line.
 ![Algoritme 1](/Presentation/Images/tryout_yfirst_alg0.png)

 The second algorithm sorts houses based on distance with respect to the nearest battery.
 Houses with the smallest distance to a battery are first in the list, houses with larger distances to batteries are positioned later on.
 Batteries are connected to houses subsequently.
 When capacity of a battery is exceed or close to maximum, houses are tied to the next battery.
 ![Algoritme 2](/Presentation/Images/tryout_yfirst.png)

 The images shown above were created using matplotlib.pylot.

+**Packages installed**
+To run our code, several packages need to be installed.
+These packages are Bokeh, Numpy and Matplotlib.